chouhan-rahul/icons_plus/README.md

 - Bug fixes and improvements.
 - More icons packs are added.

-# How many icon packs are come with this package?
+# How many icon packs come with this package?

 Following icon packs are available.
 In the next version, more icon packs will be added.